winstontsui/CIS454CodeCadet/CodeCadetWebsite/README.txt

 Using Sublime Text:

 If you're working on the website, I highly recommend Sublime Text.
+VSCode definitely works just fine too so whatever you're comfortable with but I think it looks nice and I want to experiment with it a bit more.
 Download link: https://www.sublimetext.com/

 After installing, run the program and go to File -> Open Folder -> (..\CIS454CodeCadet\CodeCadetWebsite\src)